ishanchenthooran/SwingSense/README.md

 Since starting university, it hasn’t been as easy to get rounds in and stay on the course as much as I’d like.
 I wanted a way to stay connected to the game while continuing to improve.
 Without professional lessons, self-learning can be frustrating—finding actionable feedback isn’t always easy.

-This inspired me to create **SwingSense**—an AI-powered coaching platform built not just for myself, but for golfers of all skill levels, to provide personalized feedback, training plans, and resources that make improvement more accessible and effective.
+This inspired me to create **SwingSense**:an AI-powered coaching platform built not just for myself, but for golfers of all skill levels, to provide personalized feedback, training plans, and resources that make improvement more accessible and effective.

 ---